djalbat/juxtapose/README.md

 ### Custom elements using a `render()` method

-This is the most straightforward way, and akin to one of the React and Reaction patterns.
+This is the most straightforward way to create your own elements, and is more or less akin to the use of a `render()` method in React and Reaction.
 Simply define a class with a `render()` method and an optional constructor to assign its `properties` argument to the instance.
 The instance methods are then available from within the `render()` method by way of the `this` keyword:

 ```js
 const easyui = require('easyui'),